lablnet/lablnet.com/src/content/projects/upwork_shine-hr.md

     }
 ]
 company: upwork
-featured: true
+featured: false
 ---

 A mobile application that runs on Android and IOS devices.
 This application is designed to for cleaner and customers to connect.
-I will share more details about this project in the future.
+It act as freelancing for cleaner and customers